-I know there are very popular frameworks like AngularJs, Angular 2, React, Ember, Backbone and others by which developers built tons of cool and powerful applications.
-In my personal opinion, I am really enjoying using vue over AngularJs because of it’s simplicity.
-In AngularJs, there are many built in filters which is good, but in vue most of the filters need to be manually written, which is really good.
-Because it’s completely project requirement specific and minimize the overall size of the output file.
+I know there are very popular frameworks like AngularJs, Angular 2, React, Ember, Backbone, and others by which developers built tons of cool and powerful applications.
+My personal opinion, I am really enjoying using Vue over AngularJs because of its simplicity.
+In AngularJs, there are many built-in filters which are good, but in Vue most of the filters need to be manually written, which is really good.
+Because it’s completely project requirement specific and minimizes the overall size of the output file.

 I used AngularJs in several projects but somehow noticed it’s slow rendering issue when handling with massive amount of data.
 On the other hand, for testing purpose, when rewrite one project using vue, it was very fast and the result was very very impressive even then increasing the amount of data by three folds.

-I like the single file component structure.
-There is separate sections for template, script and css for every component file.
+I like the single-file component structure.
+There are separate sections for template, script and css for every component file.
 In contrast with the React, HTML template need to be included in the render function of the component class.
 I do not know much of React but personally like separation of HTML template out of the scripts.

 Vue has all the essential plugins for building Single Page Application, SPA.
 It has vue-router, vuex for state management, vue-resource for http request.
 Unlike AngularJs, all the plugins need to be imported manually based on the requirement which also minimize the size of output file.

 Vue has vue-cli and some webpack templates which are super simple for starting new projects.
 All the webpack funtionality like transcompilling ES6 to ES5, uglify, minify, live reload, dev server etc. are already there.
 Those who are not using webpack, just give it a try!

 Another cool thing is there is a chrome extension to debug vue application named Vue DevTools.
 Every component’s data can be inspected, state changes can be manipulated.
 Simply awesome!